At least 10 dead in Rio hospital blaze

 "It was terrible because the smoke spread very quickly."

-While hospital authorities pointed to a generator fault in the oldest part of the complex as the probable cause of the fire, Rio mayor Marcelo Crivella said he could not rule out sabotage.
+Hospital authorities said that smoke spread to all floors of the building, and pointed to a generator fault in the oldest part of the complex as the probable cause of the fire.

 "Experts will have to find whether anyone was responsible.
-I hope I am wrong, but we have to check there was no sabotage, we have to investigate," he told reporters.
+I hope I am wrong, but we have to check there was no sabotage, we have to investigate," he told reporters when visiting the hospital Friday.

 Rio has been hit by two major fires in the past year, including when the National Museum was gutted by flames last September, destroying most of its priceless collections.